MarkPearlCoZa/Blog_General/_posts/2016-10-25-Environment-Matters.md

 #### How much space do you need?

 How much space do you need to do mob programming?
+You will need more space than the typical desk or cubicle layout allows.

 #### Things you will need

-I have found the following components are key to having a comfortable mob programming experience.
+I have found the following things are key to having a comfortable mob programming experience.

 1. Large Screen TV (at least 50")
 2. Separate smaller screen for mob timer (19" - 21")